 Simply there is one whole ecosystem, with many specialist sub-ecosystems.
 These generally do not fit into our neat administrative boundaries.

-The management of your utility, facility or transportation authority does not occur in isolation – you are connected to the environment; to other authorities; and to other infrastructure.
+The management of your utility, facility or transportation authority does not occur in isolation – you are connected to the environment; to other authorities; to other infrastructure.

 These interconnections logically require infrastructure asset management to be undertaken holistically, and with a view to: